Are you thinking of spending a day in Delft? Located between Rotterdam and The Hague, it is an easy day trip from either city or from Amsterdam.

 - For a more scenic route from The Hague, take tram #1 from in front of the train station.
-The 30-minute journey costs €3.50 (buy your ticket from the driver).
+The journey time is 30 minutes.

-- From Delft’s train station it’s a 15-minute walk to the heart of its old town.
+- From Delft’s train station, it’s a 15-minute walk to the heart of its old town.
 Just follow the yellow signs for Centrum.

 You can easily hit the highlights of Delft in a day.
 However, I recommend getting there early (or, better still, staying overnight).